 Using the same example as above, at the same margin of 50 percent, if you discount your prices by 10 percent, you need a 25 percent increase in sales just to stand still.
 Say goodbye to your day off!

-Whether stolen by staff or customers, losing cash is very costly.
+Whether stolen by staff or customers, losing goods or cash is very costly.

 Do you have anti-shoplifting or theft prevention systems in place, even for staff?
 Do you balance your tills?
 Who does your banking?